-Timing: The standard bioassessment tasks will be performed once a year.
-The fieldwork required to complete the bioassessment surveys will occur prior to construction of dams on Funks and Stone Corral Creeks.
-Post-construction monitoring will occur for 5 to 10 years after start of Project operations.
-The Authority and the relevant permitting agencies (CDFW, USFWS, and Colusa County) will determine if the frequency of monitoring can be shortened after 5 years.
-The bioassessment specialists responsible for conducting the bioassessment surveys will coordinate directly with the agencies to develop appropriate performance standards and success criteria for the BMI communities and PHAB conditions on both Funks Creek and Stone Corral Creek.
-The additional water quality measurements will be taken twice a year, once during a high flow period and once during a low flow period, at the upstream and downstream bioassessment sampling locations on each creek.
+Timing: Pre-operation monitoring will occur in the spring during three sampling events over the course of 5 years.
+Post-operation monitoring will occur in a similar manner (three sampling events over 5 years) after operation activities are initiated.
+The Authority and the relevant permitting agencies (CDFW, USFWS, and Colusa County) will determine if the frequency of monitoring can be shortened after the second post-operational sampling event.
+The bioassessment specialists responsible for conducting the bioassessment surveys will coordinate directly with the agencies to develop appropriate performance standards and success criteria for the BMI communities and PHAB conditions on Funks Creek and Stone Corral Creek.
+The additional water quality measurements will be taken twice a year, once during a high-flow period and once during a low-flow period, at the upstream and downstream bioassessment sampling locations on each creek.
 Sampling will occur during the same years as the rest of the bioassessment studies.